 A bridging loan is very different from a standard bank loan, but how so?
 Financing expert at ABC Finance, Gary Hemming explains the ins and outs of a bridging loan for Finance Monthly.

 A bridging loan is a type of short term property backed finance.
 They are often used to fund you for a period of time whilst allowing you to either refinance to longer term debt or sell a property.
+Finding a bridging loan can be difficult, but leading online comparison sites can help you compare types of loan and the best loan for you and your needs.

 Bridging loans are usually offered for between 1-18 months, with the loan repayable in full at the end of the term.
 Unlike other forms of borrowing the monthly interest is often rolled into the loan, meaning there are no repayments to make during the term of the loan.